Answer

 In early 1927, Martyn Lloyd-Jones married Bethan Phillips.
 The couple would later have two daughters, Elizabeth and Ann.
 Leading up to this time, the up-and-coming physician had begun to sense a change.
 He saw a deep need in his patients—a soul sickness that ordinary medicine could not heal.
 Although Lloyd-Jones had been active in the church, his faith had held a minor focus until this point.
 Now, as he pondered these concerns, he came to understand his own need for God and His gift of eternal life through the sacrifice of Jesus Christ on the cross.
 Lloyd-Jones was born again and committed himself to Christian ministry.

-Martyn was ordained in 1927, and he and Bethan returned to South Wales to minister to the small Presbyterian congregation in Aberavon, Port Talbot.
+Martyn was ordained in 1927, and he and Bethan returned to South Wales to minister to a small congregation in Port Talbot.
 Before long, Martyn caught the attention of G. Campbell Morgan, who called him in 1938 to assist and later co-pastor with him at Westminster Chapel in London.
 After Morgan retired in 1943, Lloyd-Jones became the sole pastor at Westminster Chapel until his formal retirement in March 1968.

 Martyn Lloyd-Jones faithfully led the London congregation for three decades, including the difficult years of World War II.
 According to him, delivering God’s message required three essentials: the message had to be biblical, informative, and Christ-centered.
 He considered preaching “the highest and greatest and the most glorious calling” (Douglas, J., “Lloyd-Jones, David Martyn,” Who’s Who in Christian History, ed.
 Douglas and Philip Comfort, Tyndale House, 1992, p.
 428).